 Better Regulation and Cooperation

-The GRC promotes the use of government-to-government regulatory cooperation initiatives and the implementation of Good Regulatory Practices (GRPs) among foreign governments.
-These GRPs include commitments to transparency, collaboration between governments and stakeholders, and the use of risk- and science-based decision making, among others.
-The GRC also works to shape the international role and responsibility of U.S. regulators, while working with member companies to address regulatory challenges in specific sectors.
+We promote the use of government-to-government regulatory cooperation initiatives and the implementation of Good Regulatory Practices (GRPs) between foreign governments.
+GRPs include commitments to transparency, collaboration between governments and stakeholders, and the use of risk and science-based decision making.
+Also, we work to shape the international roles and responsibilities of U.S. regulators while working with member companies to address regulatory challenges in specific sectors.

 - Encouraging a paradigm shift in the mind-set of regulators to (1) see their actions in the context of other regulatory frameworks around the world and (2) recognize that regulatory cooperation offers enhanced enforcement and elimination of unnecessary regulatory barriers to trade and investment.